 So it was time.
 Time for baby Paul’s first trip to the backyard salon.
 We dug out our $9 barber shears from the drugstore and asked our best beauty school drop-out babysitter if she would do the cutting honors.

 Ever since my husband became a father, he’s dubbed June as “his month.”
 In his defense, we do get to celebrate him twice in just a few days, having his birthday and Father’s Day a mere few days apart.

 So we buy him a few gifts, and we make his favorite foods (nachos!).
 And of course we always throw in a few handmade crafts.
 Free printables are simply the best way to inexpensively (and quickly) give dad a custom gift he will cherish from the little ones.
 We love them and they are our go-to source for Father’s Day inspiration.

-I’ve rounded up a few of my favorites, and hope they inspire and spark your imagination to get crafty this Mother’s Day!
+I’ve rounded up a few of our favorites, and hope they inspire you to make your Father’s Day the best day ever!